The tallest man-made structure in your state

 Illinois: Willis Tower, Chicago

-Chicago’s Willis Tower was the tallest building in the world until Malaysia’s Petronas Twin Towers were completed in 1996.
-Today, this steel-frame structure is the third-tallest building in the US in a list otherwise dominated by the big-hitters of New York City.
-It stands at 1,729 feet (529m).
-Visitors can venture up to the 1,353-feet-high (412m) Skydeck and step inside glass boxes that tilt over the city of Chicago below.
+Once known as the Sears tower, Chicago’s Willis Tower was the tallest building in the world until Malaysia’s Petronas Towers were completed in 1996.
+Today, this steel-frame structure is the third-tallest building in the US in a list otherwise dominated by New York City.
+It stands at 1,450 feet, and visitors can venture up to the 1,353-foot-high Skydeck to step inside glass boxes that tilt over the city below.

 Jonathan Weiss/Shutterstock